plubulwa/plubulwa.github.io/README.md

+Name: Peter Lubulwa
+Student Number : s3857381
+Email Address: s3857381@student.rmit.edu.au
+Nationality: Australian, Ugandan
+Languages spoken: English
+Education History: Some university, without completion:

-# About
+## About
-I am interested in learning how to make interactive art and sound envinroments for installation artworks, stage shows, and the like.
-Also interesteed in the web design part of things.

-# Background
+I am a xxx

 ## Education
-Aint got much of that, yet I must admit that I have started multiple degrees (biomedical science, music, law, professional writing) however it ghas taken until this time to realise that all I really want to to is sit and code ( and make beautiful things of course
+Aint got much of that, yet I must admit that I have started multiple degrees (biomedical science, music, law, professional writing) however it has taken until this time to realise that all I really want to do is sit down and code ( and make beautiful things of course

 ## What I do now.
 I am a musician mainly ( ain't no money in that) - I have two bands which I currently play in :